devops-extensions/docs/docs/extensions/acceptance-criterias/getting-started/criteria-states.md

 # Criteria States

 Criterias have two different states.
-One state that tracks all acceptance criteria created for a work item, and one state that tracks the progress for the individual criteria.
+One state tracks all acceptance criteria created for a work item, and another state tracks the progress of the individual criteria.

 ## Work item states